sashenk/getting-started/README.md

 ssh username@burrow.soic.indiana.edu
 ```

 (If you are not a graduate student in SOIC this will likely not work.
-Tell the instructor.)
+Tell the
+instructor.
+In the interim, use ``ssh temporary1@159.203.138.237`` or ``ssh
+temporary2@159.203.138.237`` with the password provided in class.))

 Once connected you can type ``python3`` to use the Python REPL.
 You can run
 Python code stored in a file (e.g., ``my_program.py``) in your current